 At Early Childhood Ireland we:

-• Believe that ELC and SAC services should be properly publicly funded and accessible to all;
+- Believe that Early Years and School Age Care services should be properly publicly funded and accessible to all;

 By 2026 our two ambitions are that:

-• Early Childhood Ireland is the largest membership organisation in the sector and our members are leading the way in achieving quality practice in their child-centred settings.
+- Early Childhood Ireland is the leading membership organisation in the sector and our members are leading the way in achieving quality practice in their child-centred settings.

-• Early Childhood Ireland is the leading advocate for children in EY and SAC in Ireland, has influenced policy and legislative development in EY and SAC, towards the quality system we have championed; and Ireland has achieved an investment level of 1% of GDP by 2025.
+- Early Childhood Ireland is the leading advocate for children in Early Years, School Age Care and Childminding in Ireland, has influenced policy and legislative development in this area, towards the quality system we have championed.

 History